mrtrpak/Google-Ads-Certification-Training/README.md

  - As you type your ad, a mobile and desktop version of your ad will appear instantly in the **"Ad preview."**
  - you can provide up to 15 headlines and 4 descriptions for a single responsive search ad.
  - At any given time, up to four extensions can show for a particular query or device.
- - **Impression:** Counted each time your ad is shown on a search result page or other site
+ - **Impression:** Counted each time your ad is shown on a search result page or other site.
+ - With affinity audiences, you can reach people based on a holistic picture of their lifestyles, passions, and habits.
+ - In-market audiences allow the opportunity to specifically identify who is in the mindset to buy.
+ - The original remarketing list is automatically excluded from your Similar audiences list.
+So, if visitors who are in a Similar audiences list get added to your remarketing list, they'll be removed from the Similar audiences list.

 # Table of Contents
 - [Benefits of Google Ads](#Benefits-of-Google-Ads)